 Verse 30 And when the LORD has done to my lord according to all the good that he has spoken concerning you and has appointed you prince over Israel,

 She knew that God looked favorably on David and that he would most likely be appointed as its next leader.
 Being on this side of history, we take it for granted that David was the good guy.
 But if you put yourself back in those days, Saul is still King and David is the one running away.
-People had to make judgement calls based on limited information, hearsay, and gossip on the true nature of the circumstances.
+People had to make judgment calls based on limited information, hearsay, and gossip on the true nature of the circumstances.
 And yet Abigail seemed to have a pretty good handle on the situation that David found himself in.

 Either Abigail was a praying woman and God revealed all of this to her or she was incredibly astute with the limited information she would have had on hand.
 Either way, it is clear that she made it a point to know what was going on around her, both in her immediate vicinity as well as politically in Israel.